quantum-tinkerer/pymablock/docs/source/tutorial/andreev_supercurrent.md

 - The diagonal elements of the Hamiltonian will appear in the denominators in the effective Hamiltonian.
 These elements correspond to the dot energies $E_n = U (N - n)^2 / 2$ and the energies of the superconductors $E_{\alpha}$.
-- The unperturbed Hamiltonian is block-diagonal in the basis we have chosen.
+- The Hamiltonian separates into two blocks corresponding to even and odd fermion parities.

 To make the denominators simpler, we replace the dot energies with $E_n$ right away.